On Integrable Structure of Null String in (Anti-)de Sitter Space: Lax representation of null string equations in (anti-)de Sitter space

-where $\varphi$ is the spectral parameter and $\ell_1=\textrm{ch}\varphi$, $\ell_2=\textrm{sh}\varphi$.
+where $\varphi$ is the spectral parameter and $\ell_1=\operatorname{ch}\varphi$, $\ell_2=\operatorname{sh}\varphi$.

+The zero-curvature representation of the Hamiltonian equations of tensile string seems have not been considered so far.
+Below, we give such representation and relate it to the Lax representation for the Hamiltonian equations of null string.

-In the canonical approach momentum density conjugate to the space-time coordinates is determined by the relation
+In the canonical approach, momentum density conjugate to the space-time coordinates is determined by the relation

-Like in the tensionless case there can be introduced tangent-space momentum density $p_{a'}(\tau,\sigma)=E_{a'}^{n'}p_{n'}$.
-In terms of it one can express two first-class constraints that generate reparametrizations of the tensile string world sheet
+Like in the tensionless case, there can be introduced tangent-space momentum density $p_{a'}(\tau,\sigma)=E_{a'}^{n'}p_{n'}$.
+In terms of it, one can express two first-class constraints that generate reparametriza\-tions of the tensile string world sheet

-In the tenstion-to-zero limit they turn into the constraints of the null string (\ref{10}).
-Lagrangian (\ref{13}) in terms of canonical variables has the form
+In the tension-to-zero limit, they turn into the constraints of the null string \eqref{10}.
+Lagrangian~\eqref{14} in terms of canonical variables has the form